Skip to main content

 Temple of Kukulcán (El Castillo)

-The iconic stepped pyramid rises 30 metres above the plaza, representing the pinnacle of Maya astronomical architecture through ingenious geometric design.
-Each of the four stairways contains 91 steps which, combined with the temple platform on top, totals 365—corresponding precisely to the solar calendar year.
-During spring and autumn equinoxes, late afternoon sunlight creates triangular shadows along the northern staircase balustrade, forming an undulating serpent body connecting to carved serpent heads at the pyramid base.
-This extraordinary phenomenon demonstrates the Maya's sophisticated understanding of solar movements and their ability to encode astronomical knowledge within monumental architecture, creating a structure that functions simultaneously as temple, calendar, and cosmic symbol.
+The iconic stepped pyramid rises 30 meters above the plaza, representing Maya astronomical architecture through ingenious geometric design.
+Each of four stairways contains 91 steps totaling 365 with the temple platform--corresponding to the solar calendar year.
+During equinoxes, afternoon sunlight creates triangular shadows along the northern balustrade, forming a serpent body connecting to carved heads at the base.
+This phenomenon demonstrates the Maya's sophisticated understanding of solar movements and their ability to encode astronomical knowledge within architecture.
+Pro tip: Arrive at 8am and head directly to El Castillo's north face before tour groups arrive around 10am--morning light creates optimal photography without crowds blocking the serpent carvings.

 The massive Great Ball Court showing towering stone walls and playing field at Chichen Itza archaeological site